cultfamily-on-github/decentralized-open-source-ai-supporting-the-cultdao/README.md

 ### Assumptions & Approaches
 Solution approaches which can be explicitly described by a programmer in an appropriate amount of time shall be defined as algorithms.

-Solution approaches which can not be explicitly described by a programmer in an appropriate amount of time shall be generated as a model leveraging AI / machine learning / deep learning / neural nets.
+Solution approaches which can not be explicitly described by a programmer in an appropriate amount of time shall be generated as a model leveraging AI -> machine learning -> deep learning leveraging neural nets.

 This is why we use the model based approach for the Natural Language Processing Part e.g. for the [CULT Telegram Bot](https://t.me/cultmagazine_bot).